Instructional Science and Technology M.S.

 For questions regarding the program, contact MIST Fully Online Program Director Dr. Bude Su at (831)-582-4558 or email email@example.com or email firstname.lastname@example.org.

 California State University is in the process of requesting state authorization for our distance education programs.
-However, at this time we can not accept students from the following states: Alabama, Arkansas, Florida, Illinois, Indiana, Iowa, Kentucky, Maryland, Minnesota, North Carolina, Oregon, Rhode Island, South Dakota and Tennessee.
+However, at this time we cannot accept students with permanent addresses from the following states: Alabama, Arkansas, Connecticut, Delaware, District of Columbus, Georgia, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Minnesota, New Hampshire, New York, New Mexico, North Carolina, Oregon, Rhode Island, and Utah.

 For additional information or the CSU Student complaint process visit "Accreditation and State Regulatory Authorizations".